 - ID of illicit materials such as narcotics, explosives, and chemical warfare agents supports quick action by military and civilian agencies.

 I hope that you have enjoyed learning about the evolution of Raman technology from benchtop systems to the handheld instruments we have today.
-In the coming months we will publish articles about Mira that describe, in detail, several interesting applications of handheld Raman spectroscopy—subscribe to our blog so you don’t miss out!
+In the future, we will publish more articles about Mira that describe, in detail, several interesting applications of handheld Raman spectroscopy.

 Free White Paper:

 Instrument Calibration, System Verification, and Performance Validation for Mira